What is Smoke testing? - A Detailed Guide

 The Purpose and Importance of Smoke Testing

-The main purpose of smoke testing is to identify major issues and quickly determine the overall stability of the application.
-Smoke testing helps to identify major issues and defects early in the development process so that they can be easily fixed before proceeding with more comprehensive and detailed testing.
-Smoke testing is also an important part of regression testing, as it helps to identify newly introduced issues on existing features that may have been caused by recent changes in the application code.
+It is also an important part of regression testing, as it helps to identify newly introduced issues on existing features that may have been caused by recent changes in the application code.

 Characteristics of Smoke Testing

-Smoke testing is designed to be quick and easy to run.
+Testing is designed to be quick and easy to run.
 It should take only a few minutes or hours to run, depending on the size of the application.
 The quick nature of smoke tests ensures that any major issues can be identified and resolved quickly, helping to save time and money.

-2. Smoke Tests are Non-exhaustive
+2. Non-exhaustive

 Smoke tests are non-exhaustive as they are designed to quickly determine whether a product is stable enough to be tested further.
-It does not cover every feature of the smoke testing software.
+It does not cover every feature of the testing software.
 It is designed to be a high-level test of the most important functionalities.
 They provide a way to identify major problems so that developers and testers can focus their efforts on the most important issues.

-3. Smoke tests need to be Automated
+3. Need to be Automated

-Smoke testing should be automated using smoke testing software so that it can be run quickly and easily.
+Smoke testing should be automated using testing software so that it can be run quickly and easily.
 Automated tests can be run more frequently, as needed.
 Automation also ensures that the tests are consistently executed and reported in a timely manner, which allows developers to focus on more important tasks.
 Automated smoke tests also allow for easier regression testing, and can easily be incorporated into Continuous Integration (CI) pipelines.

-4. Smoke testing is a Non-intrusive approach
+4. Non-intrusive approach

-The non-intrusive nature of smoke testing offers many benefits.
+The non-intrusive nature of testing offers many benefits.
 It allows testers to quickly identify major issues without having to dive deep into the code.
 This makes it easier and faster to identify any major issues in the system.
 Additionally, non-intrusive testing helps to reduce the cost of testing by having less time spent on debugging and fixing errors.

 Software smoke testing should be focused on the critical path of the application, the most important features that need to work correctly.
 This can help reduce the risk of the project or process failure due to a system error.